StlcThe Simply Typed Lambda-Calculus

 if false then true else false by substituting false for the parameter x in the body of the function.

 In general, we need to be able to substitute some given term s for occurrences of some variable x in another term t.
-In informal discussions, this is usually written [x:=s]t and pronounced "substitute s for x in t."
+Informally, this is written [x:=s]t and pronounced "substitute s for x in t."

 Here are some examples: